 All intentional communities have some sort of membership process.

-Ours begins with the person or family contacting us to arrange a visit.
+Ours begins with the person or family attending a scheduled event (like a Day of Mindfulness or retreat) at Morning Sun.
 After a period of getting to know each other through visiting (usually several visits), the prospective member writes a letter asking to become a resident.
-This is similar to the process of asking for a prolonged stay at Plum Village.
 A resident is someone who lives on the land and participates in community practice, but is not yet a member who takes part in community decisions.
 Residents can live in community-owned housing, rent space, or be the guest of a member.
-During this time, a resident chooses a member as their “second-body” and meets with that member often to discuss community life.
-The resident will also use this time to really get to know all of the members and explore the rightness of their fit in the community.
+During this time, a resident uses this time to really get to know all of the members and explore the rightness of their fit in the community.

-After living on the land for a substantial amount of time (often 6-12 months but it can be shorter), a resident can apply to become a member.
+After living on the land for a substantial amount of time (often 6-12 months but it can be shorter), a resident can request, or can be invited, to become a member.
 There is a meeting of all members and the membership committee of the Board of Directors with the resident to reflect on taking this step.
-It is very similar to the process of an aspirant applying to join the Core Community and receive the 14 Mindfulness Trainings.
+(It is very similar to the process of aspiring to become a member of the Core Community of the Order of Interbeing).
 If there is a consensus, then a celebration is organized to welcome the new member.

 People cannot own property at MorningSun until they have passed through the process and become a full member.